 Step 4: Make an LLC Operating Agreement

-LLC formation is easy enough with the filing of Articles of Organization, but you need to take it one step further and create an LLC operating agreement.
+LLC formation is easy enough with filing Articles of Organization, but you need to take it one step further and create an LLC operating agreement.

 This is where all business owners in your limited liability company must come together to decide on some very important things that will affect their future as a company.

-You can find great examples online for how this document should be set up or even hire an attorney if needed.
+You can find great examples online of how the operating agreement should be set up or even hire an attorney if needed.

-Here are some questions you may want to be answered:
+Here are some questions you may want to be answered in the operating agreement: